Vodafone goes back to basics after failed Liberty deal

 Nor has the picture been much brighter in Britain where Vodafone could be weakened by a wave of dealmaking.

-Broadband leader BT (BT.L) has agreed to buy the biggest mobile operator EE, and number four mobile player Hutchison’s (0001.HK) 3 is hoping to swallow Telefonica’s (TEF.MC) 02, which would leave Vodafone in third place in its home market.
+Broadband leader BT has agreed to buy the biggest mobile operator EE, and number four mobile player Hutchison’s 3 is hoping to swallow Telefonica’s 02, which would leave Vodafone in third place in its home market.

-Vodafone is planning on launching its own pay-TV service in Britain but the offering is likely to be weak in comparison to those offered by BT and market leader Sky (SKYB.L).
+Vodafone is planning on launching its own pay-TV service in Britain but the offering is likely to be weak in comparison to those offered by BT and market leader Sky.

 “Vodafone needs to show that quad play works - they spent billions on cable deals, they need to show it was worth it,” a sector banker said.
 “Usually you need at least 2-3 years after deals to see if it worked well or not, so the crunch period is coming.”